-A home may be a castle, but an artist’s studio is rather a tent: it is functional, it is temporary, and it even may be cosy.
-For sure it’s a highly personal place that mimics its owner and bares traces of every work compiled and accomplished here.
-We are curious to portrait artists in their natural environments, hence, we visit their tents.
+A home may be a castle, but an artist’s studio is more akin to a tent: it is functional, it is often temporary, and it may even be cosy.
+For sure it’s a highly personal place that mimics its owner and bares traces of every work compiled and accomplished there.
+I am curious to portrait artists in their natural environments, hence, I visit their tents.

-In the art community, the actors perceive themselves and each other.
-Outside this circle, there is usually little opportunity to look into the process.
-Furthermore, galleries and museums mostly present the finished results – the act of creation and context remains hidden. visitmytent aims to give an insight into the creative process by portraying and interviewing artists at the places of artistic production, where ideas and works are created.
+visitmytent aims to capture the transformation of work and studio situations and to enable access to art outside of exhibition spaces.
+The project gives an insight into the creative process by portraying and interviewing artists at their place of artistic production; where ideas and works are created.
+The objective is to develop an ethnography of artistic work places and practices, specifically taking into account artistic ways of existence, often characterized by scarce resources and precarious social security.
 The selection grows organically – participating artists are asked to recommend artists they find inspiring – giving a platform for emerging as well as established artists in a diverse multifaceted art scene.

 Contact: Stephanie Neumann, +49 172 172 80 31, firstname.lastname@example.org